 Core Values

-At Ramsgate Arts Primary School, we have carefully selected seven values to develop in our pupils.
+At Ramsgate Arts Primary School, we have carefully selected four values to develop in our pupils.
 These core values are explored both discretely and organically throughout the year.

 It is our intention that, with guidance and practice, our pupils will develop a strong understanding of these values, learning to apply them in their lives both within and beyond school.